 The FBCA provides a means to map these certificate policies and CAs and allow certificates to validate to the FCPCA root certificate.

-The CAs with certificates signed by the Federal Bridge CA 2016 are cross-certified.
+The CAs with certificates signed by the Federal Bridge CA 2016 or Federal Bridge CA G4 are cross-certified.
 These CAs have established a trust relationship with the FPKI and are audited annually for conformance to the certificate policies.
 This cross-certification process has extended the reach of the FPKI well beyond the boundaries of the Federal Government.

 All Federal PKI Certification Authorities

 A CA that is part of the FPKI is called a participating certification authority.
-Hundreds of participating CAs form the FPKI network.
+Over a hundred participating CAs form the FPKI network.

 For historical records, we might label or identify CA systems using a category that shows when the system was established and for what types of communities it is or was used.